ceph/ceph/doc/man/8/mount.ceph.rst

 path to the sub-directory right after "=" in the device part of the mount command.

-Mount helper application conventions dictate that the first two options are device to be mounted and the mountpoint for that device.
+Mount helper application conventions dictate that the first two options are device to be mounted and the mount point for that device.
 Options must be passed only after these fixed arguments.